Ifeanyi55/Biodiversity-Dashboard/README.md

 - R/Shiny
 - Bs4Dash
 - Leaflet, for building an interactive map
-- Highcharter, for building interactive plot
+- Highcharter, for building an interactive plot
-- Reactable, for building interactive table
+- Reactable, for building an interactive table
-- Miller, for filtering large dataset
+- Miller, for filtering a large dataset
 - CSS, for moderate dashboard styling

 ## Dataset